Paypal Cameroon 2019 ~ Read this first before Creating your account!

 One of the things Paypal has succeeded to do is simplify the signup process.
 Some of these merchant platforms make things really hard.
 But Paypal has completely delt with unnecessary long signup forms and complex verification processes.

 This will bring up the next page where you fill a simple form and submit.
 The instructions are quite simple to follow.
+(Note that the page you see might be different from this)

 How to verify your Paypal Cameroon account